(Close)

 Website screenshot

 I built this website for jazz guitarist Frank Portolese — you can view it live at www.frankportolese.com.
 It features a blog and gig calendar which are managed by the artist himself using simple admin tools.
 It uses Python/Django on the backend, and simple HTML, JS and responsive CSS on the frontend.
-You can view the GitHub repository here.

 Frank is a dear friend, mentor and kick-ass guitar player(!)